 Janine is serving her fourth consecutive term on the executive board of the Indiana Court Reporters Association.
 In the past she has served on several non-court reporting boards and committees, including Cub Scouts, Boy Scouts, and faith-based groups.
 A mother of two sons, Janine resides in Fishers with her husband.

 Tara has been a reporter with Connor Reporting since graduating from Northern Technical School of Business in Minneapolis, Minnesota, in March of 1978.
 She has reported depositions, hearings, trials, executive council meetings, press conferences, and conventions throughout the United States, in Canada, Mexico, and the Caribbean.
 She is a Certified Realtime Reporter providing realtime transcripts to clients on site or streaming over the Internet..

 Tara most enjoys and specializes in complex litigation and has provided numerous reporting services in many high-profile cases in the Indianapolis area.
 She has extensive experience in medical, technical, and patent and trademark testimony and has reported interpreted testimony in many different settings.
 She has a knack for making difficult reporting situations an exciting challenge.

 A significant portion of Tara’s expertise is in convention reporting.
 She has had the privilege of reporting U.S. Presidents, Vice Presidents, numerous presidential and vice-presidential candidates, and other high-ranking political officials, including foreign heads of state.

-Tara is a member of the National Court Reporters Association and the Indiana Court Reporters Association.
-She has served a two-year term as vice president of our association and is now serving as its president.
+Tara is a member of the National Court Reporters Association, the Indiana Court Reporters Association, and the Society for the Technological Advancement of Reporting.
+She has served as INCRA’s convention committee chair, vice president, and president of our association and is now serving as its immediate past president.